mrmeku/rules_typescript/tools/taze/README.rst

     ``@io_bazel_rules_go//proto:def.bzl``.
 This is the default mode.
   * ``legacy``: ``filegroup`` rules are generated for use by ``@io_bazel_rules_go//proto:go_proto_library.bzl``. ``go_proto_library`` rules must be written by hand.
-Gazelle will run in this mode automatically if ``go_proto_library.bzl`` is loaded to avoid disrupting existing projects, but this can be overridden with a directive.
+Taze will run in this mode automatically if ``go_proto_library.bzl`` is loaded to avoid disrupting existing projects, but this can be overridden with a directive.
   * ``disable``: .proto files are ignored.
-Gazelle will run in this mode automatically if ``go_proto_library`` is loaded from any other source, but this can be overridden with a directive.
+Taze will run in this mode automatically if ``go_proto_library`` is loaded from any other source, but this can be overridden with a directive.
 * ``# keep``: may be written before a rule to prevent the rule from being